Telegraphy: Social implications

 Worldwide telegraphy changed the gathering of information for news reporting.
 Journalists were using the telegraph for war reporting as early as 1846 when the Mexican–American War broke out.
 News agencies were formed, such as the Associated Press, for the purpose of reporting news by telegraph.
 Messages and information would now travel far and wide, and the telegraph demanded a language "stripped of the local, the regional; and colloquial", to better facilitate a worldwide media language.
 Media language had to be standardized, which led to the gradual disappearance of different forms of speech and styles of journalism and storytelling.

-The spread of the railways created a need for an accurate standard time to replace local arbitrary standards based on local noon.
+The spread of the railways created a need for an accurate standard time to replace local standards based on local noon.
 The means of achieving this synchronisation was the telegraph.
 This emphasis on precise time has led to major societal changes such as the concept of the time value of money.

 During the telegraph era there was widespread employment of women in telegraphy.
 The shortage of men to work as telegraph operators in the American Civil War opened up the opportunity for women of a well-paid skilled job.
 In the UK, there was widespread employment of women as telegraph operators even earlier – from the 1850s by all the major companies.
 The attraction of women for the telegraph companies was that they could pay them less than men.
 Nevertheless, the jobs were popular with women for the same reason as in the US; most other work available for women was very poorly paid.

 The economic impact of the telegraph was not much studied by economic historians until parallels started to be drawn with the rise of the internet.
 In fact, the electric telegraph was as important as the invention of printing in this respect.
 According to economist Ronnie J. Phillips, the reason for this may be that institutional economists paid more attention to advances that required greater capital investment.
 The investment required to build railways, for instance, is orders of magnitude greater than that for the telegraph.